gbogard/crdts-introduction/README.md

 ### Strong consistency

-A concurrency model for multithreaded applications and distributed systems, in which all updates strictly sequential across the entire system.
+A concurrency model for multithreaded applications and distributed systems, in which all updates are strictly sequential across the entire system.
 Therefore, only one consistent state can be observed by all the participants in the system.
 In the case of distributed systems, strong consistency is typically achieved using consensus protocols which are rather expansive.